Welcome to our ultimate guide of home office built in ideas including cabinets, shelving, bookshelves and DIY designs.

 What is the average price of California Closets?
 An article by Better Homes and Garden (BHG) once stated that the typical cost for a standard storage system by California Closets ranges around $1500 to $5000.
 But just like any other custom made cabinetry by any supplier, the cost can vary depending on the design and size of the project.

-The bottom line is, are California Closets expensive?
-Based on the reviews of previous clients and the quality of service and product that they provide, California Closets are more pricey compared to other suppliers.
-But despite this, their price is very reasonable and worth it.
-They provide all the needed service starting with the planning of the built in, such as the inspection and measurement of the space, then they sit down with you to discuss your needs and preferences in terms of the design.
+They provide all the needed service starting with the planning of the integrated design, such as the inspection and measurement of the space, then they sit down with you to discuss your needs and preferences in terms of the design.
 Production, implementation and installation is also included in a standard job contract.

-Quotations for built in offices can sometimes be overwhelming, but you have to keep in mind that what you are commissioning for is something tailor made according to your specifications, using only the best quality of materials.
+Quotations for integrated in offices can sometimes be overwhelming, but you have to keep in mind that what you are commissioning for is something tailor made according to your specifications, using only the best quality of materials.
 Anything custom made is an investment, and in the long run, it is worth every penny.

 For more related home office built-in ideas see our gallery of built-in bookshelves here.